 I’ve been watching curiously as Godox launches a new line of strobes seemingly every few months.
 It’s confusing why they have such an extensive selection of lights, but it’s their production costs, not mine!
 It took me a lot of time to navigate through their product lines before finally choosing the DP400III for its performance specs and price.

 I have a nice collection of the more expensive, battery-powered Godox lights.
 And I’ve gotten in a habit of using an LED video light on my sets to illuminate my subjects since the modeling lights on the battery-powered strobes are insufficient in many cases.
-With Godox now producing some high-quality AC monolights, I decided to try one to use as a key light in my studio which has electrical outlets all over the place.
-The DPIII series has a built-in receiver compatible with Godox X2, XPro, XT32, FT-16, and Flashpoint R2 remotes.
+With Godox now producing some high-quality AC monolights, I decided to try one to use as a key light in my studio which has plenty of electrical outlets.
+Plus, the DPIII series has a built-in receiver that’s compatible with a bunch of Godox and Flashpoint remotes.

-Using a stopwatch, I timed the recycle time at full power at ~1.5 seconds which is slower than advertised.
+I timed the recycle time at full power using a stopwatch, and it came out to around 1.5 seconds, which is slower than what they claimed.
 The fan runs full-time when the light is on but it’s moderately quiet.
 The status beep is a bit loud for my taste but it can be turned off if desired.

 Though a carrying case and Bowens mount reflector are not included, I already had both on hand.
 Shown in the photo of the bag above is the studio flash, cord, and a 7″ reflector.
 There is additional room for a remote and gizmos in the front and side pockets.
 The bag is a padded 20L backpack cooler made by Sanne and it’s available on eBay and Aliexpress for around $18.
 Incidentally, this bag also nicely holds a Godox SL60w.

-I saw some reviewers claim the flash has high-speed sync (HSS) capabilities, but I tested mine with my Godox XProC wireless trigger in HSS mode and the frames from my Canon 5D MkIV were only half-exposed after trying a few different shutter speed settings over 5D4 sync speed (1/200).
+I’ve seen some reviewers claiming the flash has high-speed sync (HSS) capabilities.
+However, I tested mine with the Godox XProC wireless trigger in HSS mode and the frames from my Canon 5D MkIV were only half-exposed after trying a few different shutter speed settings over 5D4 sync speed (1/200).
 Maybe HSS works with some mirrorless camera systems, but the feature is not listed in the Godox specs and it doesn’t work with my DSLR.

 The build quality seems very good to me.
 Many of the parts are metal which is rare to see these days.
 The light stand mount uses the same excellent, metal assembly used in the Godox AD600 Pro.
 The display panel is somewhat protected by the handle, but also putting it recessed behind a bumper would be ideal.
 One could easily run a commercial photo studio with a handful of lights in the DPIII series, and overall I’m pretty impressed by the value of these lights.